rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ### Creating the public/private Key Pairs

-From one of the administrative user's workstations command line, (Example: lblakely) do the following:
+From one of the administrative user accounts (example: lblakely), do the following:

 ```
 ssh-keygen -t rsa